dmitry12/webpack-sandbox/README.md

 # Webpack config

-- jsx files with babel
+- JS files are handled with babel
-- css files with postcss/autoprefixer/cssnext
+- CSS files are handled with css-modules and postcss
+- PostCSS plugins: autoprefixer, cssnext